matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - `--solc <path>`
   Specify the path to the `solc` executable.
 By default, the one in `${PATH}` is used.
-  In Yul mode `solc` is used for source code validation, as `zksolc` assumes that the input Yul is valid.
+  In Yul mode, `solc` is used for source code validation, as `zksolc` assumes that the input Yul is valid.
-  In LLVM IR mode `solc` is unused.
+  In LLVM IR mode, `solc` is unused.

 - `-l`, `--libraries <string>`
   Specify addresses of deployable libraries.
 Syntax: `<libraryName>=<address> [, or whitespace] ...`.